 A Handheld Airbrush is a reasonable option for mechanically-generated air.
 It comes WITH its compressor.
 There are MANY options available so do check around.
 The Gocheer shown in the video and used in class has a USB power cord – very convenient!
 It seems to stay charged for a lot of artwork.
 It’s not terribly powerful, but paired with gravity can produce decent results.
 It can also be used with other inks to spray as airbrush, so a dual use makes it a better value than first impression!

 The Copic Airbrush system has both power and control – the high pressure of an air compressor, and the fine motor control and sensitive touch, make it the perfect tool to achieve the results I get.
 You can find other ways to do it, and I’ll show you some tips to try them with other tools in class – but for the most part those do take much more time and effort than this airbrush system.

-- Compressor – I’ve seen these at Harbor Freight for about $75 so don’t get this puppy online!
-Other brands may work too.
+- Compressor – I’ve seen these in-store at Harbor Freight for about $69 without the full kit.

 - Cord, $8

 - Airbrush gun – Either of these will work, it depends if you want to use it with Copic markers or ink in additioin to alcohol inks: